datacarpentry/semester-biology/exercises/Sql-filtering.md

 You decide that to avoid invoking her wrath, you'll send her a short e-mail* requesting clarification regarding what she would like you to do regarding this complexity.
-Dr. Und√≥miel e-mails you back and asks that you create two additional queries so that she can decided what to do about this issue later.
+Dr. Undómiel e-mails you back and asks that you create two additional queries so that she can decided what to do about this issue later.
 She would like you to add a query to the same data as above, but only for cases where the sex is known to be male, and an additional query with the same data, but only where the sex is known to be female.
-Save these as views with the names `Spectabilis Population Data Males` and `Spectabilis Population Data Females`.
+Save these as views with the names `spectabilis_population_data_males` and `spectabilis_population_data_females`.

 *Short for elven-mail